OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/ux/patterns.md

-Design Patterns are high level not bound to specific components and are best practice solutions for how a user achieves a goal.
+Design Patterns are high level not bound to specific components and are best practice solutions for how a user achieves a goal

 ---